 Private or semi private lessons are the best way to get the "hands on" instruction that is vital to learning the technique along with the feel/timing of the aids.
 Because of my schedule I have limited lesson spots.
 Private lessons are $50 for 50 minutes.
 Semi-private (2-3 riders) is $75 for 50 minutes.
 Lessons are also available with my assistant, Erin Sharts, for $40 per 50 minutes.

 Starting the education of young horses, clarifying fear or confusion in horse or rider, advancing the education of any horse...these can be effectively addressed with time spent in training.
-I take up to 6 horses at a time in training because of the time and concentration involved in each horse's program.
+I can only take up to 3 horses at a time in training because of the time and concentration involved in each horse's program as well as my travel/teaching schedule.
 They have 4-5 sessions per week, board is included.
 The average fee is $800 per month.
 (Riding time and board are charged separately.)
 I maintain a waiting list as I often have more requests for training than I can accommodate.

 If you live too far away to come into regular lessons and still want to explore Legerete, scheduling or attending a clinic is an excellent option for you.
 There are clinics scheduled by clubs and groups of individuals in various locations throughout the year.
 Willow Grove hosts Master Instructor Bertrand Ravoux 3 times per year as well as monthly clinics from April-October.
 Clinics involve group and individual activities and theory lectures to clarify techniques and methods (the "whys" behind things we work on.)